HyperTag/documentation/src/content/cloud-destinations/rubicon.md

 ## Why send data to Rubicon using MetaRouter

-Using MetaRouter data to power or complement your Rubicon platform will allow you to more insightfully gauge the way your customers engage with your ads.
+Using MetaRouter data to power or complement your Rubicon platform will allow you to better gauge the way your customers engage with your ads.
 Automating this pipeline with MetaRouter will not only save you a headache, but also will allow you to make more informed business decisions.

 ## Getting Started with Rubicon and MetaRouter